RobRcx/A-Characterization-of-Path-length-Matrices-of-Unrooted-Binary-Trees/README.md

 <br><br>
 conda env create -f solve310.yml
 <br><br>
 from the Anaconda prompt.
 The optional Anaconda installation can be downloaded at https://www.anaconda.com/download.

 <br><br>
 The code uses DOCplex API for MILP.
-Academics and students can verify their access to a free version of CPLEX at the following link: https://www.ibm.com/academic/
+Academics and students can verify their access to a free version of CPLEX at https://www.ibm.com/academic/.

 ## Structure of the repository